eribul/rmst/README.md

 ## Data

-The project relies on sensitive patient data that can not be shared publically, and is therefore not insluded in this repository.
+The project relies on sensitive patient data that can not be shared publically, and is therefore not included in this repository.